kbeste/exam/written_test.md

 Please write your answer [here](./map.js)

-2. What is a React `component`?
+2. [done] What is a React `component`?

 ---
 > Your answer here...
+A component contains a modulized set of code that performs a function for your application.
+The component can be changed to a class in order to set the state.
 ---

-3. You can define a React component a few different ways, including (1) as a simple function or (2) as a class that extends the `Component` piece of the React library.
+3. [done] You can define a React component a few different ways, including (1) as a simple function or (2) as a class that extends the `Component` piece of the React library.
 How should you decide when to use which syntax?

 ---
 > Your answer here...
+If the state is needed then the component should be a class which will use the "extends the component" code.
+If state is not needed then the component will remain as a simple function.
 ---

-4. Please transpile the following JSX code into JavaScript that the browser can understand:
+4. [done] Please transpile the following JSX code into JavaScript that the browser can understand:

 ```js
 <div>